Micro Grants Program

 Eligibility: Any farmer, logger, forester, forest landowner or Pure Catskills member with business property inside the New York City Watershed, preference will be given to WAC participants.

 Request for Applicants (RFA): A Request for Applications will be issued via existing WAC social media and local publications.
-The application deadline for this round is January 31, 2019.
+The next available grant round will be April 1-30th, 2019.
 Awards will be made 30 days after the deadline.

 1. Eligible applicants must submit a complete grant application by the application deadline listed in the RFA in order to be eligible for review.